Old Sava Bridge: 2020s

 In December 2019, though not having a jurisdiction over the issue, State Institute for the Protection of Cultural Monuments supported the initiative for placing the bridge under the legal protection.
-In April 2020, during the outbreak of the coronavirus, Stojčić sad that the project is moved to 2021–2022, not just because of the pandemic, but because the construction is not ready anyway.
+In April 2020, during the outbreak of the coronavirus, Stojčić said that the project is moved to 2021–2022, not just because of the pandemic, but because the construction is not ready anyway.
 In October 2020 he added that the new bridge will be built concurrently, while the old bridge will be cut in three pieces and transported by the river to "some lot in Palilula", temporarily.
 On the other side, legal process for the protection of the bridge began.
 In September 2021 Stojčić said the bridge will be demolished in 2022, when the construction of new bridge starts.

 By August 2022, city proposed that the new bridge should be constructed concurrently with the roundabout and the Savamala-Palilula tunnel, a massive project which should be in the extension of the bridge's thoroughfare.
 However, this project includes demolition of the Savamala section at the tunnel's entry point, and relocation of, by the mid-2022 still unknown, number of residents.
 In November 2022, the government took a loan for demolition of the old bridge, and construction of the new one.
 The cost of the entire project was said to be €94 million, of which €80 million will come from this credit.
 Construction works were awarded to the Power China International Group Limited, without any transparent or legally mandatory procedure.
 Former mayor Dragan Đilas (2008-2012) and city chief architect Đorđe Bobić defended the old bridge, but the new mayor, Aleksandar Šapić, was adamant to demolish it.
 Also, when the project was announced in 2017, the price was set to much lesser €58 million. Šapić caused further backlash saying he doesn't care what will happen with the old bridge after the demolition and called it a valueless "Nazi bridge", while activists reacted by painting a mural on bridge's pilar on the New Belgrade side, representing Miladin Zarić, who prevented Nazis from demolishing the bridge in 1944.